 For example, INR 100 invested today for one year at a 5% interest rate will be worth INR 105 in the next year, therefore, INR 100 paid now and INR 105 paid one year later have exactly the same value.

-Volatility refers to the amount of uncertainty or fluctuation in the value of an investment.
-In other words, volatility refers to the amount of uncertainty or risk about the size of changes in a security's value.
+Volatility refers to the amount of uncertainty or fluctuation in the value of an.
+In other words, volatility refers to the amount of uncertainty or risk about the size of changes in a security’s value.

 It is a rate at which the price of a security increases or decreases for a given set of returns.
-Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
+Volatility is measured by calculating theof the annualized returns over a given period of time.

-It is an investment strategy which aims to balance risk and reward.
-In other words, it is the process of deciding the proportion of your portfolio dedicated to various assets based on your goals, risk tolerance, and time sphere.
+It is anwhich aims to balance risk and reward.
+In other words, it is the process of deciding the proportion of your dedicated to various based on your goals, risk tolerance, and time sphere.

-The three major asset classes include equity, real estate, and fixed income.
+The three major equity, real estate, and fixed income.
 Each of these classes reacts differently to different economic conditions.
-Hence it is wise to diversify your portfolio and spread your investments across multiple asset classes.
+Hence it is wise to your and spread your across multiple classes.classes include

 Recommended related reading